 Summarize your project in layperson’s terms, while maintaining scientific accuracy.
 Your explanation should be easily understandable and include background, procedures, conclusions and relevance.
 This summary will aid readers, including evaluators, journalists and the public.

 In diabetics, beta cells produce insulin to maintain glucose levels.
 In beta cells, there are cell organelles called the Endoplasmic Reticulum.
 The Endoplasmic Reticulum surrounds the nucleus and is important to the cell’s survival.
-There are two types of Endoplasmic Reticulum which are Smooth ER and Rough ER.
+There are two types of Endoplasmic Reticulum: the Smooth ER and the Rough ER.
 The Rough ER is the type of ER that have ribosomes on their outside coverings that allow them to perform protein synthesis.
 In endocrine secretory cells, the Rough ER produces insulin.
 In every person, a certain amount of insulin is needed to lower the glucose levels to healthy levels.
 Over time, more stress is put on the Rough ERs of the beta cells since they must produce more insulin to lower the glucose levels.
 ER stress leads to the death of beta cells and eventually this leads to a decrease in insulin levels which cause glucose levels to rise dramatically.
 Through the insulin demand by the body, beta cells can detect the need for beta cell proliferation.
 The greater the insulin demand, the greater the need for more beta cells.
 This leads to the ER in beta cells activating the Unfolded Protein Response to proliferate beta cells and maintain healthy insulin levels.

 2. Project Benefits and Impact (maximum 200 words)